 However, this is not typically the normative motivation behind scenes that involve a Mommy or a Daddy.
 Though sex and play are fantastic (and highly rewarding) ways to work through frustration, the reasons behind why I do these particular scenes feel age-old and incongruent with familial trauma; never having reared children myself, I feel empowered by the opportunity to provide a space where my lovers can feel both deeply nurtured and sadistically punished at the same time.
 The parental dynamic ensures that my word is law, and my actions and methods of discipline are justified by my positionality.
 Similarly, a parental-type figure in a scene can provide excellent aftercare following particularly vengeful disciplinary scenes—they can dole out sweet words, bacon (my favorite form of aftercare), assurances, cuddles, and other manner of affection that fall into line with the caretaking aspect of being a parent.

-There are many factors to consider when taking on a scene with a provider, client, or lover, including their personal history, the context of your relationship to them, their triggers, their fantasies/kinks, and their vocabulary around their bodies.
+There are many factors to consider when taking on a scene with a female escort, client, or lover, including their personal history, the context of your relationship to them, their triggers, their fantasies/kinks, and their vocabulary around their bodies.
 However, it would be a great disservice to both you and your play partner to assume that whatever kinks and fantasies they harbor are derived from long-dormant childhood trauma or incident.
 The best way to ensure that everyone has a safe and fun time is to check in with your partner before you delve into a scene that deals with potentially triggering power dynamics.
 My motto is always: Converse first, play second!
 Of course, this applies doubly to Daddy issues and Mommy play.
 Always!

 Happy playing, Mommies, Daddies, and Children!